laurent-martin/aspera-hsts-operations/README.md

 If none is defined, it is possible to use a free service like [FreeDNS](https://freedns.afraid.org/) for that (PoC).

-Use a domain that has lower number of users, so that you are not restricted when you'll generate the `letsencrypt` cert.
+Use a domain in freedns that has lower number of users, so that you are not restricted when you'll generate the `letsencrypt` cert.

-### Installation and configuration of tethered node
+## Installation and configuration of tethered node

 We assume here that a compatible Virtual (or physical) Machine is installed with a RHEL-compatible Linux distribution: RHEL, Rocky Linux, Alma Linux, etc...